cvet/fonline/README.md

 ## Build

-Before clone make sure that you install [Git LFS](https://git-lfs.github.com/)
+Before clone make sure that you install [Git LFS](https://git-lfs.github.com/).\

-...write about build with cmake
+...write about build with cmake\
-...write about make sdk
+...write about make sdk\
 ...write about how setup own test environment

 ## Third-party packages